sumit-0804/AlphaForge-AI/README.md

 - **Streaming.** `/analyze` and `/scanner` consume Server-Sent Events directly (`streamWorkflow` / `streamDebate` in `src/lib/api.ts`), rendering each pipeline node, every debate round, and the final recommendation as they arrive.
+These use `fetch` rather than `EventSource` specifically because `EventSource` can't send headers — the bearer token would have to go in the query string, and from there into access logs.
+- **The gate is `AppShell`, not middleware.** It decides between the sign-in screen, a spinner while the stored token is checked, and the app frame.
+It's a convenience only: the API rejects unauthenticated requests either way.
+Signing out clears the React Query cache, so the next account can't read the previous one's portfolio out of it.
 - **Currency is never assumed.** `currency()` requires an explicit code at the call site — a defaulted `"USD"` is what once made ₹ positions render as dollars.
   INR uses `en-IN` lakh/crore grouping.
 Positions show their listing currency next